tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 The second command initiates a wizard which walks you through setting up the root DB user.
 When prompted:

 1. Press Enter
-1. Enter ‘n’
+1. Enter 'n'
-1. Enter ‘y’ to change the root password.
+1. Enter 'y' to change the root password.
 Create a memorable password, or use a service such as Norton Password Generator ([https://identitysafe.norton.com/password-generator/](https://identitysafe.norton.com/password-generator/))
-1. Enter ‘y’ to remove anonymous user accounts
+1. Enter 'y' to remove anonymous user accounts
-1. Enter ‘y’ to disable remote root login
+1. Enter 'y' to disable remote root login
-1. Enter ‘y’ to remove the test database
+1. Enter 'y' to remove the test database
-1. Enter ‘y’ to reload and apply your changes.
+1. Enter 'y' to reload and apply your changes.

-**That’s it\!
-MariaDB is now secure.** We won’t be using it right away, so run the following command to shut it down:
+**That's it\!
+MariaDB is now secure.** We won't be using it right away, so run the following command to shut it down:

 `sudo systemctl stop mariadb`

-You can skip the preceding command if you’d like to experiment with MariaDB later.
+You can skip the preceding command if you'd like to experiment with MariaDB later.
 If you want Maria to always start when the EC2 instance starts, run the following command:

 `sudo systemctl enable mariadb`